Greektown, Chicago

-Greektown is a social and dining district, located on the Near West Side of the United States' city of Chicago, Illinois.
+Greektown is a social and dining district, located on the Near West Side of Chicago.
 Today, Greektown consists mostly of restaurants and businesses, although a cultural museum and an annual parade and festival still remain in the neighborhood.

 The district can be found along Halsted Street, between Van Buren and Madison Streets.

 History

 The first Greek immigrants to settle in Chicago arrived in the 1840s via the Mississippi and Illinois rivers.
-The major fires of Chicago in 1871 caused significant further quantities of Greek immigrants to move to the area, inspired by the prospect of rebuilding the town of Chicago.
+The major fires of Chicago in 1871 caused significant further quantities of Greek immigrants to move to the area, including the founder Christ Chakonas, later dubbed the "Columbus of Sparta," inspired by the prospect of rebuilding the town of Chicago.
+Almost a decade later, in 1882, a group of nearly one thousand Greek immigrants resided in Chicago's Near North Side area.

 The original Greektown district on Halsted Street began with the Jane Addams Hull House, which acted as a meeting point for the Greek population within Chicago and provided a basis for community to be built from 1889.
-This house was used as a hub for the Greek community, and saw further small business expand within this area, despite small numbers, with 245 Greek people reported as living in Chicago, who were noted as predominantly young men of lower socio-economic background.
-This saw a slow expansion of restaurants, and various other stores throughout the century, with the Chicago Tribune reporting in 1895 that ‘the Greeks have almost run the Italians out of the fruit business in Chicago not only on a small retail way, but as wholesalers as well’.
+This house was used as a hub for the Greek community, and saw further small business expand within this area, despite small numbers, with 245 Greek people reported as living in Chicago, who were noted as predominantly young men of lower socioeconomic background.
+This saw a slow expansion of restaurants, and various other stores throughout the century, with the Chicago Tribune reporting in 1895 that "the Greeks have almost run the Italians out of the fruit business in Chicago not only on a small retail way, but as wholesalers as well."

+The population was predominantly Greek Orthodox; in turn, the first Greek Orthodox Church in the midwest, Holy Trinity, was established in 1897.
+The church's location was centered around its parishioners, being in the heart of Greektown at the time.
+The church later established Socrates School in 1908, the first parochial school in the country.

 Attempts to unite the various Greek restaurants in the area as well as the wider city were made with the establishment of "Hermes", a Greek business group in 1910.
 This group initially failed to gain traction amongst business owners.
-In the longer term, however, it unified the local Greek community, writing bylaws for its member businesses and organising social events, laying the framework for current regulatory bodies such as the Greektown organisation.
+In the longer term, however, it unified the local Greek community, writing bylaws for its member businesses and organizing social events, laying the framework for current regulatory bodies such as the Greektown organization.
+Greece's geography divides many areas, so in response to the large population, a multitude of societies were created to unify those from different parts of Greece, including the Messenia Brotherhood (southern Greece) and Ephesian Society (Ionian islands).